graalvm/workshops/vscode-tools-for-micronaut/README.md

 - Watch a presentation by the Native Image architect Christian Wimmer [GraalVM Native Image: Large-scale static analysis for Java](https://www.youtube.com/embed/rLP-8q3Cb8M)
 - [GraalVM Native Image reference documentation](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/)

+Micronaut® is a registered trademark of Object Computing, Inc. Use is for referential purposes and does not imply any endorsement or affiliation with any third-party product.